avg —

 Instructions

-Once the pork is browned, remove the meat from the pan and place it in a baking dish.
+As soon as the pork is browned on both sides, I remove the meat from the pan and place it in a baking dish.
+Inside it is still raw – it will finish cooking in the oven together with the sauce.

 Tips